WISE J080822.18−644357.3

-WISE J080822.18-644357.3, also called J0808, is a 45 Myr old star system in the Carina constellation with a circumstellar debris disk orbiting an M-type red dwarf about 331 lightyears from Earth.
+WISE J080822.18-644357.3, also called J0808, is a 45 Myr old star system in the constellation Volans with a circumstellar debris disk orbiting an M-type red dwarf about 331 lightyears from Earth.

 On October 21, 2016, NASA's Goddard Space Flight Center announced that its citizen science project, Disk Detective, discovered a debris disk around J0808, using the WISE telescope, a M5.5V dwarf with significant infrared excess at both 12 and 22 μm.
-Classified as Peter Pan disk number AWI0005x3s in the project database—or 5x3s for short—a BANYAN II Bayesian analysis revealed (with 93.9% probability) the star's radial velocity as 20.6 ± 1.4 km/s, associating it with Carina's ∼45 Myr old young moving group.
+Classified as Peter Pan disk number AWI0005x3s in the project database—or 5x3s for short—a BANYAN II Bayesian analysis revealed (with 93.9% probability) the star's radial velocity as 20.6 ± 1.4 km/s, associating it with Carina's ~45 Myr old young moving group.
 Since most M-dwarf debris disks fade in less than 30 million years, this would be the oldest M dwarf debris disk detected in a moving group, implying a change in understanding of constraint in M-dwarf debris disk evolution.